 4:30 - 5:00pm Pre-Freeskate, Freeskate 1-6

-As time goes on we will expand the class offerings to include Basic 1-2 and Snowplow levels and will add more class days during the week.
+As time goes on we will expand the class offerings to include Snowplow (tot) levels and will add more class days during the week.

 Advance reservations are recommended as we are limiting the number of skaters on the ice.
 Walk-ins are welcome on a first-come, first-serve basis— there are no guarantees for a spot for skaters who do not reserve their class.